Hands-On Botany and Fall Gardens

-As fall brings cooler temperatures, you’ll want to start thinking about winterizing your yard and garden.
+As fall gardens experience cooler temperatures, you’ll want to start thinking about winterizing your yard and garden.
 Take advantage of this time to plan ahead for next year’s garden and explore the botanical wonders in your backyard along the way.
 Explore this Homeschool Living for learning activities and tips for making the most of your garden–year-round!

 Science for Kids shares a great overview of the life cycle of a plant.